raimohanska/reactive-bacon/README.md

 Todo
 ----

-- Introduce Sink class for easier side-effects
+- Introduce Sink class for easier side-effects (?)
 - Documentation documentation documentation
-- Refactor into modules (core, combinators, num ..)
-- Configure cabal test suite
 - Try it out in the RUMP project
 - Publish to Hackage
 - Create a Javascript version when the design is settled.
 RxJs needs an